-- Develop new methods to synthesise biologically relevant carbohydrates and their derivatives - Design and synthesise compounds to probe and/or inhibit carbohydrate-protein interactions involved in disease processes

-Mucopolysaccharidosis (or MPS) disorders, such as Sanfilippo syndrome, are rare genetic diseases caused by mutations in HS-degrading enzymes, resulting in accumulation of undegraded HS in cells and ultimately fatal brain damage.
+- Develop new methods to synthesise biologically relevant carbohydrates and their derivatives - Design and synthesise compounds to probe and/or inhibit carbohydrate-protein interactions involved in disease processes Pharmacological chaperones for MPS disorders Mucopolysaccharidosis (or MPS) disorders, such as Sanfilippo syndrome, are rare genetic diseases caused by mutations in HSdegrading enzymes, resulting in accumulation of undegraded HS in cells and ultimately fatal brain damage.
 We aim to design and synthesize small molecules as "chaperones" to protect the defective enzyme from degradation and restore enzyme activity to sufficient levels to alleviate symptoms.

 Heparan sulfate mimetics Many viruses use HS as an entry receptor or co-receptor to initiate infection.
 We have recently shown that HS mimetics such as pixatimod (aka PG545) are potent inhibitors of SARS-CoV-2, the coronavirus that causes COVID-19.
 We aim to build on this work by designing and synthesizing novel HS mimetics that block infection and cell to cell spread of SARS-CoV-2 and other viruses.
 The enzyme heparanase mediates HS catabolism and is of considerable interest due to its prominent role in cancer, inflammation, and viral infections.
 Building on our structural insights into heparanase catalysis, we aim to synthesize novel probes and inhibitors to study heparanase biology and to develop new therapeutics.
 Additionally, we are developing new radical-based chemistry to efficiently synthesize rare L-sugars found in HS and on the surface of pathogenic bacteria.
 Antibacterial glycoconjugates We aim to design and synthesize novel glycoconjugates for various antibacterial applications.
 For example, multivalent structures to block the attachment of pathogenic bacteria to host cells to prevent infections; or adjuvants to stimulate the immune system, or to recruit pre-existing antibodies to kill bacteria; or glycoconjugates to more effectively target antibiotics to bacterial pathogens.
-Techniques you learn in our group may include organic synthesis, NMR spectroscopy, mass spectrometry, flash chromatography, TLC, IR, molecular modelling

-Useful Majors/Minors: Chemistry / Chemical & Nano Biotechnology / Medical Biotechnology / Nanotechnology
+Techniques you learn in our group may include organic synthesis, NMR spectroscopy, mass spectrometry, flash chromatography, TLC, IR, molecular modelling Useful Majors/Minors: Chemistry / Chemical & Nano Biotechnology / Medical Biotechnology / Nanotechnology

-DR MARINA FORTES
+ASSOCIATE PROFESSOR MARINA FORTES

-Phone: 07 3365 4258 Email: m.fortes@uq.edu.au Web: http://staff.scmb.uq.edu.au/staff/marina-fortes
+Phone: 07 3365 4258 Email: m.fortes@uq.edu.au Web: https://scmb.uq.edu.au/profile/1272/marina-fortes/ Genetics, Genomics and Livestock Biotechnologies In the Livestock Genomics Group, we conduct research that contributes to the development of sustainable livestock industry practices.
+Our projects range from basic to applied science and entail a mixture of fieldwork, laboratory work and data analyses.
+Our goals are to:

-Genetics and genomics of mammalian reproduction Understanding the physiology of mammalian reproduction has broad implications, from human fertility clinics to livestock productivity.
-In our group we use genetics and genomics as avenues to discover genes, gene networks and pathways associated with various aspects of mammalian reproduction, using livestock as a model.
+- Identify mutations, genes and pathways associated with livestock traits. - Understand the genetic basis of traits that impact livestock sustainability. - Create biotechnologies that help cattle producers enhance productivity and sustainability.
+The 'Omics' of fertility traits Understanding the physiology of mammalian reproduction has broad implications, from human fertility clinics to livestock productivity.
+In our group we use genetics and genomics as avenues to discover genes, gene networks and pathways associated with various aspects of mammalian reproduction, using cattle as a model.